Dark Chocolate Cupcakes for Two

 - Don’t over mix your batter, this causes your cupcakes to become chewy rather than light and fluffy.
 Mix your batter with a light hand and stop just as the batter comes together.

 - Adding water to empty cavities ensures that the heat will not warp the empty cavities (I've heard that this can make your cupcakes soggy and sag in the middle, but I have been adding water to my empty cupcake cavities for years and have never experienced this problem).
 Only fill your cavities half full and you should have no issues with your batter baking up properly.

 - Add applesauce instead of oil.
-It creates a fluffier and more moist cupcake than when using oil, and is healthier for you too.
+It creates a fluffier and moister cupcake than when using oil and is healthier for you too.

 Enjoy these delicious and moist cupcakes next time you have a chocolate craving or are in the need of a small treat.
 Quick and easy to make, these cupcakes are a guilt-free way to enjoy your sweet tooth craving.

 © 2012 Cholee Clay